Charity… since childhood, this is a word I only whispered in my inner cloister.

 Giving is easy.
 I have skills, knowledge, health, will, lot’s of things to offer.
 At least this is what others tell me.

-Receiving is where I have much to learn.
-Not emotionally or spiritually anymore, but practically.
+Receiving is where I have so much to learn, practically.

 Indeed, receiving in a state of charity confronts me with many obstacles, both imposed on me by society on the one hand, and coming from within me on the other.